-If you were injured in a restaurant slip-and-fall accident caused by someone else’s negligence, you could be entitled to significant compensation.
+You could be entitled to significant compensation if you were injured in a restaurant slip-and-fall accident caused by someone else’s negligence.
 Examples of negligence include leaving spilled food or beverages on the floor, failing to cordon off freshly mopped areas, and not maintaining leaking pipes.
-Unfortunately, restaurants and their insurers will do everything they can to avoid paying you the compensation you deserve.
-An experienced restaurant slip and fall lawyer can fight back on your behalf.
+Unfortunately, restaurants and their insurers will do everything possible to avoid paying you the compensation you deserve.
+An experienced restaurant slip-and-fall lawyer can fight back on your behalf.

-At Cardoso Law, PLLC, we are dedicated to helping injured Floridians get the full and fair compensation they need to rebuild their lives after an accident.
+At Cardoso Law, PLLC, our Pensacola personal injury lawyers are dedicated to helping injured Floridians get the total and fair compensation they need to rebuild their lives after an accident.
 Contact us today to schedule your free initial case evaluation with an experienced slip-and-fall lawyer in Pensacola.
 Let us fight for the accountability and compensation you deserve.
 You pay nothing unless we win your case.

 Slip-and-Fall Accident Statistics

 According to the National Floor Safety Institute (NFSI):